thunder/thunder_schema/documentation.md

 The thunder_gqls module provides a GraphQL API schema and implementation for Thunder based on the Drupal GraphQL module version 4.
-Version 4 of the GraphQL module does not provide an out of the box API for Drupal, as preious versions did.
-Instead it provides us tha ability to define a schema independent of the underlying Drupal installation, and means to map fields defined in that schema to data from Drupal.
+Version 4 of the GraphQL module does not provide an out-of-the-box API for Drupal, as previous versions did.
+Instead, it provides the ability to define a schema independent of the underlying Drupal installation, and utilities to map fields defined in that schema to data from Drupal.

-To get most of this documentation, you should have a basic understanding of what GraphQl is, and how to do requests against GraphQl endpoints.
+To get most of this documentation, you should have a basic understanding of what GraphQL is, and how to do requests against GraphQL endpoints.
 A good starting point for this is the official [GraphQl documentation](https://graphql.org/learn/).

-## Motivation
+## Motivation to go with GraphQL 4

 Drupal core provides already a turn-key implementation for JSON-API, which basically just needs to be enabled and configured, and it is good to go.
-Similarly, version 3 of the GraphQl module is as quickly usable.
+Similarly, version 3 of the GraphQL module is as quickly usable.
 Both modules expose all data structures from Drupal as they are.

 So why did we manually implement an API?
-While it is very convenient to have schemas automatically created, it also leads to an API that is very close to the inner workings of Drupal.
+While it is very convenient to have schemas automatically created, it also leads to an API that is very close to the structure of Drupal.
 A consumer would have to know the relationships of entities within Drupal.
 Especially when working with paragraphs, and media entities, you would have to be aware of the Entity references to get to the actual data.
 For example, we have Media entities for images in Paragraphs.
 The referencing goes unconventionally deep in this case.